 SENSE has a number of Special Interest Groups (SIGs), which meet regularly via Zoom and in person throughout the Netherlands.
 Meetings are open to all SENSE members.
 Guests are welcome to attend one or two meetings before deciding whether they would like to join SENSE.

-If you would like to attend one of our SIG meetings, keep an eye on the Events calendar or the SIG events page, or please email our SIG and Social Events Coordinator at events@sense-online.nl.
+If you would like to attend one of our SIG meetings, keep an eye on the Events calendar or the SIG events page, or please email our SIG and Social Events Coordinator at This email address is being protected from spambots.
+You need JavaScript enabled to view it..
 Currently active SIGs are:

-Other SIGs that existed in the past include the Copywriting SIG, Eastern SIG (Zwolle), SIG Far North (Groningen), and FINLEGSIG (finance/legal).
+Other SIGs that existed in the past include the Training SIG, Copywriting SIG, Eastern SIG (Zwolle), SIG Far North (Groningen), and FINLEGSIG (finance/legal).

 SENSE Ed